kashmir54/kashmir54.github.io/_flipper/wifi/index.md

 ## Flashing Marauder on VoyagerRF using micro SD card

 Since current update from source might be hard to compile and manage with the new dependencies, I have prepared the bin file to update from the SD on marauder firmware.
 If you got a VoyagerRF, you have Marauder firmware preinstalled, so you can perform this update.

+Here you have the video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/JZKtMV9_qtk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-These are the steps to update:
+And these are the steps to update:

 **Step 1.** Download the desired version of marauder from the following options: